 Good thing I lightly taped them in place to test them out first.

-7) You know what’s coming…I close up the box (the piece of board is pretty taut so it will stay in place on its own) and plug it in.
+8) You know what’s coming…close up the box (the piece of board is pretty taut so it will stay in place on its own) and plug it in.

 Pretty awesome right?
 And you didn’t have to fool around with unfamiliar tools either.
 Just a regular old strand of midget party lights!

-Don’t think you have to make a design like this, you can come up with something like a star, heart, moon, your first initial, family surname initial, etc. Just make the design simple and sweet so it will be easier to handle when cutting early on.
+Don’t think you have to use a word as your design, you can come up with something like a star, heart, moon, your first initial, family surname initial, etc. Just make the design simple and sweet so it will be easier to handle when cutting early on.

 Oh, by the way, check out what this gal did…Very impressive!
 She pretty much created an exit sign just like mine but with a different approach (sounds easier I have to admit) and it became a nightlight for her son’s room…how cool is that?